preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/index.rst

 Digital Signage
 =====================================

-The following options are available for Digital Signage in Omnia 6.10.
+The following options are available for Digital Signage.
 This functionality replaces Infoscreen.

 Prerequisite: the feature Digital Signage must be activated.